FarPay/ApiDoc/OrdersCapture.md

 Please note that any status other than those listed above will result in a Violation Response.

 ## Capturing an Order
-Order capture is possible only when the order is in the *“PendingCapture”* status, and this can be done via the [Capture Endpoint (GET)](https://api.farpay.io/v2/orders/{ordertoken}/capture).
+Order capture is possible only when the order is in the *“PendingCapture”* status, and this can be done via the *Capture Endpoint*.

 If the order status is *“Error”*, *“PendingCustomerNumber”*, or *“Ok”*, no capture request will be performed and the order status will remain unchanged.
 In these cases, you will receive a Violation Response.